翻譯進度

 3];

-Webhooks & Local Development
+Webhooks and Local Development

 For Paddle to be able to send your application webhooks during local development, you will need to expose your application via a site sharing service such as Ngrok or Expose.
 If you are developing your application locally using Laravel Sail, you may use Sail's site sharing command.